Vardhan-vendi/html_projects/README.md

 # html_projects
-this are my first practice codes
+this are my first practice code on html,css,js